jonascon/jonascon.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a fourth-year PhD student in theoretical computer science at Lund University, supervised by <a href="https://www.ctr.maths.lu.se/matstat/staff/tatyana/">Tatyana Turova</a>.
+I am a fourth-year PhD student in theoretical computer science at Lund University.
+My advisor is <a href="https://www.ctr.maths.lu.se/matstat/staff/tatyana/">Tatyana Turova</a>.
 My research concerns computational complexity theory and proof complexity in particular.
 I am especially interested in understanding the complexity of (random) constraint satisfaction problems.

 # Education
 - M.Sc. in Mathematics, joint degree between <a href="https://www.su.se/english/">Stockholm University</a> and <a href="https://www.kth.se/en">KTH Royal Institute of Technology</a>, Stockholm, Sweden.